AshleyDhevalall/dotnet-coverage/README.md

 5. Navigate to cloned repository folder

+#### Build the docker image
-6. Run the command below to build the docker image
+1. Run the command below to build the docker image
 ```
 docker build --network=host --no-cache .
 ```

+#### View the code coverage results
-7. Go to SonarQube server on http://localhost:9000
+1. Go to SonarQube server on http://localhost:9000

-8. The project will displayed on the home page with the code coverage percentage.
+2. The project will displayed on the home page with the code coverage percentage.

 ## Getting the Source